Angel-125/Pathfinder/GameData/WildBlueIndustries/000WildBlueTools/Readme.txt

 Copy the contents of the mod's GameData directory into your GameData folder.

+1.55.7
+- Recompiled for KSP 1.4.4

+1.55.6
+- Fixes issue where resources were consumed when trying to reconfigure a disassembled module.

+1.55.5
+- Fixes to OmniStorage.

+1.55.4
+- Bug fixes

+1.55.3
+- Bug fixes

 1.55.2
 - Bug fixes
 - Classic Stock templates update - thanks JadeOfMaar! :)